eloylp/ardrone/README.md

-# compiletools
+# ARDRONE
-Tools/systems for compiling for embedded devices.
+Tools/systems for compiling for ARDrone.